nf-core/eager/README.md

 ## Citations

 If you use `nf-core/eager` for your analysis, please cite the `eager` preprint as follows:

-> James A. Fellows Yates, Thiseas Christos Lamnidis, Maxime Borry, Aida Andrades Valtueña, Zandra Fagneräs, Stephen Clayton, Maxime U. Garcia, Judith Neukamm, Alexander Peltzer **Reproducible, portable, and efficient ancient genome reconstruction with nf-core/eager** bioRxiv 2020.06.11.145615; [doi: https://doi.org/10.1101/2020.06.11.145615](https://doi.org/10.1101/2020.06.11.145615)
+> Fellows Yates JA, Lamnidis TC, Borry M, Valtueña Andrades A, Fagernäs Z, Clayton S, Garcia MU, Neukamm J, Peltzer A. 2021.
+Reproducible, portable, and efficient ancient genome reconstruction with nf-core/eager.
+PeerJ 9:e10947.
+DOI: [10.7717/peerj.10947](https://doi.org/10.7717/peerj.10947).

 You can cite the eager zenodo record for a specific version using the following [doi: 10.5281/zenodo.3698082](https://zenodo.org/badge/latestdoi/135918251)